 Avoid Overcooking the Chops

-According to the USDA, whole cuts of pork can be cooked to medium doneness (145°F with a 3-minute rest period), meaning they can be slightly rosy, as shown in the photo below.
-The meat doesn't have to be completely white when they are done:
+According to the USDA, whole cuts of pork can be cooked to medium doneness (145°F with a 3-minute rest period), meaning they can be slightly pink, as shown in the photo below.

 Cooking Thin Pork Chops

-For optimal searing, you want to space the pork chops in the skillet.
+For optimal searing, you want to space the chops in the skillet.
 You don't want them crowded.
-If your skillet isn't large enough, you can cook the chops in two skillets, as I do here:
+If your skillet isn't large enough, you can use two skillets, as I do in the photo below.

 If your nonstick skillet is oven-safe, you can use it in this recipe.
 I sometimes do, as shown in the photo below.
 A cast-iron skillet is better at sealing juices in, but a high-quality, oven-safe nonstick skillet produces good results, too.